-Buon Ma Thuot is the engine room of Vietnam’s coffee empire.
-The city’s rich, red, soil is perfect for coffee cultivation.
-The bean is inseparable from the culture, so much so that it’s well worth delving into the traditions in order to better understand local life.
-Residents take java seriously, as you can see at the Ede peoples’ M’Jor Coffee ceremony in March and daily at the coffee village on the northern outskirts of town.
+Dak Lak province is the engine room of Vietnam’s coffee empire, with rich, red soil perfect for coffee cultivation.
+The bean is inseparable from the culture, so it’s well worth delving into the traditions in order to better understand life here.
+The local people take their coffee seriously, as you can see at the annual Coffee Festival in March and throughout the year at the Trung Nguyen Coffee Village opens in new window.

 Many striking waterfalls are located within easy reach of Buon Ma Thuot.
 The best is found in Dray Sap, about 12km from the city.
-Visit the falls astride a motorbike by pre-booking with Easy Riders opens in new window, a company famous for its war-veteran tour guides, who make for a really fun trip.
-Alternatively, Vietnam Highland Travel opens in new window is located in town.
+Visit the falls astride a motorbike by catching a ride with the Easy Riders, a company famous for its war-veteran tour guides, who make for a really fun trip.
+Alternatively, you'll find other tour companies located in town.

 Head for the hills